logzio/logz-docs/_source/user-guide/alerts/suppression.md

 ### Escalations and De-escalations

+If you add a waiting period between notifications, they do not delay notifications of escalations or de-escalations.
-If you have several thresholds with different severities configured for an alert, each is evaluated independently when it comes to waiting between notifications.

-If the same alert triggers multiple times within the waiting period but for _different thresholds_, the notifications for each threshold is sent out without waiting.
+If you have several thresholds with different severities configured for an alert, each is evaluated independently.
+If the same alert triggers multiple times within the waiting period but for _different thresholds_, a notification for each threshold is sent out without waiting.

-In other words, if you add a waiting period between notifications, they do not delay notifications of escalations or de-escalations.

 ![Recipients and wait between notifications](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/multiple-thresholds.png)